InternityFoundation/WESHARE_2009/README.md

 Medi_Share will be one in all app to keep in track of all your medicine, generously share your extra available dosage and indeed provide a platform to buy those medicine from the local neighbourhood.
 This feature rich app will stand helpful not only during this time of the pandemic but also will solve a bigger problem of every household by providing medicine to economically weaker people at half of the original cost.

+For More Info Vsit Git Wiki of this Repo 😉